My Epstein-Barr Natural Treatment & Healing Protocol

 Again, I buy almost everything else on Amazon, but I never buy supplements on Amazon because many of them are (unfortunately) counterfeit.
 I buy this directly from my doctor, the Lauricidin website, or the Sanoviv Store (not an affiliate link, just sharing because I use it).

 Echinacea and lemon balm are both known natural antivirals that support the immune system.
-Anthony William also recommends them in his book, The Medical Medium (I discuss the book more below).
 I prefer the liquid tincture forms, as I already take so many supplements—but also because the dose is usually higher in tincture form.

 Always dilute echinacea tinctures in one to two ounces of water because they are so strong that they can burn your tongue (yikes!).
 Echinacea can make your tongue feel a little numb for a bit, but that’s normal.
 Dilute it with more water if it’s uncomfortable.
 Different areas and different stores will have a—you guessed it—different variety of products, so just work with the person in charge and do some research on the company to find a good one.
 Echinacea is over-the-counter, but as with everything, look up potential contraindications on WebMD or another trusted platform before taking it.